NTS Adopts Phase 3 Pilot Service

 Leading up to this phase of service, NTS took a comprehensive review of the entire transit system, evaluating the performance of bus routes pre and post pandemic, and focusing on the needs of passengers.
 The lowest performing routes were redesigned to provide improved service with reduced travel times and greater efficiency.
 The result is a pilot program for future bus service.
 Rider benefits include expanded service areas, increased frequency of service to popular destinations and increased Saturday service.

-With the changes launched with the Phase 3 plan, NTS now services as many stops, people, and places of employment compared to pre-pandemic service but with two less routes and thirty less hourly runs.
+With the launch of the Phase 3 plan, NTS now services as many stops, people, and places of employment compared to pre-pandemic service but with two less routes and thirty less hourly runs.
 Major changes implemented during Phase 3 included the return of routes 2A and 6A.
 The return of these routes brought “every-half-hour” service back to the Amherst Street and the South Nashua areas of the city and brought service to Walmart six days a week for the first time.

 As pilot service began, information on the service changes were provided in English and Spanish through multiple media channels to help passengers take advantage of the new system design.
 These efforts included flyers and ride guides outlining the changes, website and social media alerts, virtual and in-person meetings, correspondence with passengers over phone and email, and answering questions on-board the bus.